TarinPairor/antbib-frontend/README.md

 ### Core Features

-1. **Task Scheduling**: Arrange tasks or meetings with authors, publishers, and event partners.
+1. **Task Scheduling**: Arrange tasks with authors, publishers, and event partners.
 2. **Send Follow-Ups**: Send follow-up tasks to collaborators or team members post-meetings.
 3. **Reminders and Notifications**: Automate reminders when you are assigned a task or when a deadline is approaching.
 4. **Email Thread Summaries**: Generate concise summaries of email discussions for efficient decision-making.